txpipe/kes/README.md

 ## Compatibility with Cardano
 We provide two implementations of KES for compatibility with Cardano's blockchain.
-Cardano currently uses `Sum6Kes`.
-However, that implementation is not optimal in what concerns signature size.
-Instead, we provide implementation of `SumCompact6Kes`, which provides an asymptotic halving of the signature size.
+Cardano currently uses `Sum6Kes` which is suppoted here.
+As that implementation is not optimal in what concerns signature size, we provide implementation of `SumCompact6Kes`, which provides an asymptotic halving of the signature size.
 We provide test vectors generated using Cardano's code to ensure that future changes in the library will not lose compatibility with Cardano.
 These test vectors can be found in `./tests/data`,